 In the US I often feel like I'm living with only a split part of my personality.
 The other half of me doesn't know where to operate.
 [In India] I am a partial outsider and they know I live a different life in the US.
 If I make a mistake they just say that is because I am a crazy American.
 In the US I don't appear to be different, so if I openly deviate from my friends in my attitudes, opinions, ambitions or even leisure, they don't say that is because I am a crazy TCK who grew up in India.
 They just say I'm nuts.
-(F, mission, 33)
+(F, mis, 33)

 In my circumstance, cross-cultural problems have been accentuated by skin color or some identifying foreign factor which is missing.
 In Africa I could not fully integrate due to being white.
-In this country, people see me as white, speaking American with no accent, and there seems to be a "credibility gap" when they find out my background.
+In this country, people see me as white, speaking American with no accent, and there seems to be a "credibility gap" when they find out my back-ground.
 I have, in earlier years, responded or acted inappropriately to American situations and consequently been viewed as being mentally retarded, stupid or pitiful.
 I feel if I had a different identifying factor such as skin or accent, my transition would have been easier.
 But even now, if someone finds out my background, there is still the element of disbelief because I don't fit the picture.
+(F, mis, 38)

-(F, mission, 38) While they object to the lack of support for their inner self, TCKs' behavior perpetuates the situation.
+While they object to the lack of support for their inner self, TCKs' behavior perpetuates the situation.
 Some initially withdraw from much association with Americans, into studies for example.
 Most work at acculturating; they draw on childhood repertoires of observing and learning the ropes so that they can fit in, on the surface at least, without making waves.
 This bland exterior is further encouraged by the indifferent to negative reactions from Americans when they talk of childhood adventures in the African jungle, going home to Paris for Christmas, friends and school in Buenos Aires.
 Discouraged from revealing their cosmopolitan histories they begin the process of covering this important dimension of their personal identity.

 I tend to separate myself into two halves.
 One half is the "American" and the other half is the "American Overseas."
-I rarely bring up the latter unless someone asks. ...
-I think this reaction is fairly common amongst TCKs.
+I rarely bring up the latter unless someone asks.
+I think this is fairly common amongst TCKs.
 One reason is because most people may express polite interest if you talk about your experiences overseas, but cannot easily relate to it.
-So you get used to "shielding" your background.
-I think this reaction is also a product of assimilating back into the US culture.
-Unfortunately it tends to cause you to feel incomplete or lonely sometimes, even if you're happy and well-adjusted.
-(F, Government, 36)
+So you get used to "shielding" your background...
+Unfortunately it can make you feel incomplete or lonely sometimes, even if you're happy and well-adjusted.
+(F,gov, 36)

 This internal struggle is symbolized by the struggle with names and labels.
 Labels which worked abroad as children -- American, or sponsor identities such as MK, Army brat, Sears kid -- are virtually meaningless in the US.
-In the US there is no generally recognized category or label which describes them, in contrast, for example to immigrants.
-While most adult TCKs overtly use available labels identifying themselves as Americans or even attaching racial label to themselves in the US, many do so out of convenience rather than conviction.
+And while most adult TCKs will, overtly, identify themselves as Americans or even attach racial label to themselves in the US, many do so out of convenience rather than conviction.
 And when they do it is not uncommon to qualify this as a way of saying "not really."
 For example: "America is my passport country" "I'm whitebread (a self-depricating label) American."